thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-07-AB-testing.md

 📊 Step 2: Pooled Proportion

-Under $$H_0$$, the true conversion rates are assumed equal, so we compute the pooled estimate:
+Under $$H_0$$, the true conversion rates are assumed equal.
+We treat both groups as coming from the same population.
+So we compute the pooled estimate:

 $$\hat{p} = \frac{x_A+x_B}{n_A+n_B}$$

 ⚙️ Step 3: Standard Error (SE)

+SE is a measure of the uncertainty or variability in the difference between two observed conversion rates.
+It tells you how much the observed difference between groups A and B might vary just due to random sampling.

+In simple terms, SE tells you how much ``wiggle room'' you should expect in your A/B test results — even if there were actually no real difference in the true conversion rates of A and B.

-The standard error for the difference in sample proportions is:
+The SE for the difference in observed conversion rates is:

 $$\text{SE} = \sqrt{\hat{p}(1 - \hat{p})\Big(\frac{1}{n_A} + \frac{1}{n_B}\Big)}$$